Tweak the hell out of that Ouya Lineage.

 The Samba and SSH section is completely optional but if you want to access your Raspberry Pi wireless it is super-handy to do.

 If your Ouya OS is bricked or you cannot gain access to it in any normal fashion ADB sideloading might be a better option for you.

-If your Ouya OS is fine and you don’t mind loosing a few hundred megs while saving a lot of headaches going back and forth.
+If your Ouya OS is fine and you don’t mind losing a few hundred megs while saving a lot of headaches going back and forth.
 The Push Method might be for you.

-If you have done none of this previous blogs then this tutorial may not help you…..
-At all….
+If you have done none of these previous blogs then this tutorial may not help you…..
+At all…

-With powering on your newly flashed Ouya you will be greeted with your Ouya Bootmenu.
-Leave it alone and let it boot all the way up.
+With powering on your newly flashed Ouya you will be greeted with your Ouya Boot menu.
+Leave it alone and let it boot up.

 Lineage will begin loading there-after.

 Now, if this is your first time powering up Lineage and you left your Raspberry Pi plugged in you may be greeted with this screen.
-Don’t worry it just wants you to give permission for the Raspberry Pi to continue giving ADB control over Lineage.
+Don’t worry it just wants you to permit the Raspberry Pi to continue giving ADB control over Lineage.
 Check the box to “Always allow from this computer” and then hit the “OK” button.